Gardens, (Green) Squares, and Parks in Paris

 Jardin Bergeyre

 A shared garden amongst the residents of Butte Bergeyre, the Jardin Bergeyre is a friendly neighborhood green space that encourages biodiversity development and teaches respect for the environment.
-Residents are allocated a plot of 1m2 that they care for.
+Residents are allocated a 1 m2 plot to care for.

-The garden is open to the curious eyes of the public and passersby on Wednesdays and Sundays.
+The garden is open to the public and passersby on Wednesdays and Sundays.
 The garden aims to bring its neighbors together and care for a shared green space.

 Address: 78 Rue Georges Lardennois